abdelhousni/AAP2-demo-runbook/readme.md

 BV: multiple level of monitoring allow for delegation in resolving incidents.

+## Compliance Jobs

+Check SELinux or folder permissions in check mode.

 ## Ansible development workflow with Gitlab

 UC: automation engineers want to write Ansible codes in an efficient way and quickly see the results of their changes in a "fail fast, improve faster" approach.
 By leveraging Gitlab and webhooks with AAP, developers can create a very efficient development workflow.